 If you would like more information about this project, email Patti Fenner firstname.lastname@example.org.

-For more information about the annual Riparian Photopoint project which occurs every Spring, click here.
+In addition, for information about the annual Riparian Photopoint project which occurs every Spring, click here.